lucasew/express-application-template/README.md

 - 100% implemented in typescript

-- A generic plugin loader and a function to use this generic plugin loader to load new routes, that is also to load the routes of this project.
+- A generic plugin loader and a function to use this generic plugin loader to load new routes, that is also used to load the routes of this project.
 Just create a folder and start writing your index.ts exporting the router.
 See: [src/utils/index.ts](./src/utils/index.ts)